NoviCker/Machine_failure_rates/README.md

 #### Info

-This dataset is gathered from multiply shop mashines and will constantly updated.
+This dataset is gathered from multiple shop mashines.
+I will try to update this dataset constantly.
+Please tune-in...

 The following are the machine types:
 **1. Lathe (Turning)**